Fahleh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tail -n 1 iacta >> iacta: Duplicates the last line of the file iacta. find . -type f -name '*.js' -delete: Deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -mindepth 1 -type d | wc -l: Counts the number of directories and sub-directories in the current directory.
+tail -n 1 iacta >> iacta: Duplicates the last line of the file iacta. find . -type f -name '*.js' -delete: Deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -mindepth 1 -type d | wc -l: Counts the number of directories and sub-directories in the current directory. ls -t1 | head -n 10: Displays the 10 newest files in the current directory.